General Education Plans

 Cooperative Agencies Resources for Education (CARE)

-CARE is an EOP&S program created especially for students who are single parents (head of household) and Temporary Assistance for Needy Families (TANF) recipients who have children 14 years of age or younger.
+CARE is an EOP&S program created especially for students who are single parents (head of household) and Temporary Assistance for Needy Families (TANF) recipients.
 In addition to special counseling, CARE assists students with extra childcare expenses, if needed, meal tickets, and supplies.
 Students must qualify for the EOP&S program to participate.

 Cooperating Agencies Foster Youth Educational Support (CAFYES)